PhilBoa/LOANHUB-MVP/README.md

 Introduction

 LoanHub is a comprehensive financial application designed to simplify and streamline the loan application process.
-Our goal is to provide users with a user-friendly platform to explore loan options, compare rates, and make informed financial decisions.
+My goal is to provide users with a user-friendly platform to explore loan options, compare rates, and make informed financial decisions.
 This project aims to eradicate congestion at banking halls and credit facilities by offering a digital alternative for users to manage their loan applications seamlessly.

 https://philicbrefo98.wixsite.com/loanhub